Bowling Green VA Reckless Driving Lawyer

 - 46.2-868.1 Aggressive Driving

-Excessive high speed on Interstate 95 can sometimes be difficult to defend because so many people can become endangered with such driving.
-Most attorneys who regularly practice in this area understand that a reckless driving speeding case with speed evidence of 81 miles per hour is typically a different case than a case where the speed evidence is 100 miles per hour.
-Both cases would trigger a reckless driving violation, but most agree that the lower the speed evidence – the less aggravating the case.
+Excessive high speed on Interstate 95 are often difficult cases to defend.
+Attorneys who regularly practice in this Court understand that a reckless driving speeding case with speed evidence of 75 miles per hour is typically a different case than a case where the speed evidence is 90+ miles per hour.
 In this case, the speed evidence was 4 miles per hour less than 100 miles per hour.
-We knew that when the representation began that we had a difficult reckless driving case to defend.
 We prepared our client for the likely evidence the prosecution was going to present and we wanted to present our own evidence as well.
-On the trial date, were able to mitigate the speed evidence with our own other evidence in such a way that we convinced the Judge to find our client not guilty of misdemeanor reckless driving.
-Unfortunately, the case was not completely dismissed but a reduction to the lowest speed category of 1-9 miles per hour over the limit with a $54 fine greatly satisfied our client.
+At trial, we successfully mitigated the speed evidence with our own other evidence and convinced the Judge to find our client not guilty of misdemeanor reckless driving.

 Contact Us today for a free evaluation of YOUR case!